Bowinn Ma: Provincial politics

 In 2018, Ma made headlines for her #MeToo statement in the BC Legislature voicing support for Christine Blasey Ford's experience during the Brett Kavanaugh hearings and then again in early 2019 when she openly discussed her past experience with an eating disorder for Provincial Eating Disorder Awareness Week.

 MLA Ma was first offered a ministerial role as 'Minister of Citizenship Services', in early 2020, still during her first term in office.
 However, she reluctantly declined the offer to focus on her work as a local MLA.

 Ma in the 2020 British Columbia general election won a personal endorsement from the former Green Party of British Columbia leader Andrew Weaver early in the campaign.
 In the words of Weaver, “There are few elected officials who work harder for their community and it is evident that she cares deeply about people.
 Bowinn has been a breath of fresh air in the Legislature and is one of our strongest voices in the fight against climate change.
 I certainly hope she is re-elected in North Vancouver-Lonsdale.”
 Ma did acknowledge her odds of winning on a podcast recorded before the campaign began, “Even before COVID, I was targeted a lot by the BC Liberals and I don’t think that they’re wrong to target this seat.
 I’m the first BC NDP MLA to win a seat on the North Shore in a very long time, since 1991… So, history says that I will probably lose my seat at the next election, honestly.”
 Nevertheless, Ma told the North Shore News, “Our government simply does not have the runway remaining to lead this province all the way out of the pandemic in a manner that the British Columbians deserve.
 We would have lost 12 months to partisan bickering and electioneering, which was already happening regardless of an early election call.”
 As of early October 25, 2020; Ma has been declared the winner of the 2020 British Columbia general election for North Vancouver-Lonsdale by many British Columbia news outlets and told the North Shore News, “Votes are not owned, they're earned.
 And I will continue to work hard every single day for as long as I have the honour of serving North Vancouver-Lonsdale to deserve their support.”

+During the COVID-19 pandemic, Ma became known for staying connected with constituents in creative ways.
+She hosted regular Facebook-Live and Instagram-Live chats, offered online origami lessons, visited classrooms virtually, and issued regular COVID-19 information bulletins to subscribers.
+Ma also went “on tour” with District of North Vancouver Councillor Jordan Back, playing brief musical concerts outside multi-family apartment buildings and long-term care homes for residents inside.